-The Company estimates that a 10% increase (decrease) in applicable foreign currency exchange rates for these forwards and swaps would impact net earnings by \$ nil (\$ nil) (2021 - \$ nil (\$ nil)) and other comprehensive loss by \$6.5 (\$6.5) (2021 - \$3.8 (\$3.8)) for foreign currency derivatives in place at year end.
+The Company estimates that a 10% increase (decrease) in applicable foreign currency exchange rates for these forwards and swaps would impact net earnings by \$ nil (\$ nil) (2022 - \$ nil (\$ nil)) and other comprehensive income (loss) by \$4.9 (\$4.9) (2022 - \$6.5 (\$6.5)) for foreign currency derivatives in place at year end.

-27. Segmented information
+26. Segmented information

 The Company's reportable segments are Food retailing and Investments and other operations.
-The Food retailing segment is comprised of three operating segments for the year ended May 7, 2022: Sobeys National, Farm Boy, and Longo's.
-In prior year ended May 1, 2021, the Food retailing segment was comprised of six operating segments: Atlantic, Farm Boy, Lawtons, Ontario, Quebec and West.
+The Food retailing segment is comprised of three operating segments: Sobeys National, Farm Boy, and Longo's.
 These operating segments have been aggregated into one reportable segment, Food retailing, as they all share similar economic characteristics such as: product offerings, customer base and distribution methods.
-The Investments and other operations segment principally consists of investments in Crombie REIT, real estate partnerships, and various other corporate operations.
+The Investments and other operations segment principally consists of investments in Crombie REIT, real estate partnerships and various other corporate operations.